plfa/plfa.github.io/src/plfa/part1/Relations.lagda.md

 ```
 -- Your code goes here
+-- transitive and reflexive but not anti-symmetric
+-- equivalent class
+-- connectedness in graph
 ```

 Give an example of a partial order that is not a total order.

 ```
+-- transitive, reflexive and anti-symmetric, but not total
 -- Your code goes here
+-- subset lattice
 ```

 ## Reflexivity